Price

 Course Description and Target Audience

 This presentation day will focus on two things primarily, racism and resiliency.
 It would be disingenuous and problematic to not address the impact of racism and discrimination on the African American community.
 It would also be remiss of me to not also discuss how that plays out in those who are born in the United States versus those who emigrate later from other parts of the African diaspora as they tend to have different experiences that impact their life trajectories in the United States.
+The presenters will also focus on the resiliency of those who are members of the African American community.
+Despite extreme hardships, offset by a brief period of tremendous growth, the ability for the African American community to thrive, maintain their emotional and psychological well-being, and continue to be hopeful is something that should be lauded.

+The presentation is built through examination and integration of pertinent literature on this topic.
 To our knowledge all material used in the presentation and/or distributed as handouts will be accurate and will hopefully provoke thoughtful conversation.
 Any empirical data presented will be sourced from peer reviewed or governmental sources which normally means it has been vetted by several intermediate bodies before publication.
 Because information is constantly being released and updated, some materials will not have been reviewed or included in this presentation.

-Additionally, the African American community is not a monolith and research has not done a great job of providing a diverse set of perspectives about the community.
+This presentation is limited by the availability of the current research, and the lack of research in certain areas.
+The African American community is not a monolith and research has not done a great job of providing a diverse set of perspectives about the community.
 We understand that generational shifts, historical events, income, education, location and gender identification can all shape our experiences which may make this information more or less salient.
-There should be no potential risks in attending this training.
-However, the information may be contrary to what you have heard and/or experienced directly which may create some personal discomfort or disagreement.

 Learning Objectives

-- Participants will be able to analyze how racism impacts mental health in Black/African-American people across the lifespan and the historical/systemic barriers in accessing quality mental health support.
+• Participants will be able to analyze how racism impacts mental health in Black/African-American people across the lifespan and the historical/systemic barriers in accessing quality mental health support.

-- Participants will be able to explain how generational trauma exacerbates negative mental health symptoms, contributes to misdiagnoses, and subsequently leads to ineffective treatment.
+• Participants will be able to explain how generational trauma exacerbates negative mental health symptoms, contributes to misdiagnoses, and subsequently leads to ineffective treatment.

-- Participants will be able to identify culturally-relevant approaches to mental health care and support.
+• Participants will be able to identify culturally-relevant approaches to mental health care and support.

-- Participants will be able to identify protective factors such as family systems, social support, and religiosity as it relates to Black culture and mental health resilience they can implement into their organizational and daily practices.
+• Participants will be able to identify protective factors such as family systems, social support, and religiosity as it relates to Black culture and mental health resilience they can implement into their organizational and daily practices.

-- Participants will engage in thought-provoking discussions to develop a commitment to self-reflection, culturally conscious care, and advocacy for equitable treatment through guided practice.
+• Participants will engage in thought-provoking discussions to develop a commitment to self-reflection, culturally conscious care, and advocacy for equitable treatment through guided practice.

 Presenter Information